deckhouse/deckhouse/modules/041-linstor/docs/FAQ.md

 kubectl uncordon "worker-1"
 ```

-To check the *AutoplaceTarget* property for all nodes (the AutoplaceTarget field will be empty for nodes where LINSTOR resource placement is allowed):
+Run the following command to check the *AutoplaceTarget* property for all nodes (the AutoplaceTarget field will be empty for nodes where LINSTOR resource placement is allowed):

 ```shell
 alias linstor='kubectl -n d8-linstor exec -ti deploy/linstor-controller -- linstor'